LiamMGit/web/README.md

 # hi this is my website
 thanks will for the web base

-and thanks to oaafy and will for helping my dumbass code
+and thanks to will for helping my dumbass code

 anyways for sticking around kinito would like to read you a story